My New Book!

 I can't help thinking that part of the reason was the pain his vision cost him - the pain of putting yourself in the place of the "other guy," of not allowing yourself to feel safe and superior to a faceless, anonymous other, but knowing except for a few lucky breaks you might be in that position yourself.

-Although mass market success eluded Ochs, he was at the epicenter of a movement that deeply resonates four decades later.
+Although mass market success eluded Ochs, he was at the epicenter of a movement that deeply resonates five decades later.
 But that age was coming to a close.
 First came the assassination of Kennedy.
 Then Kennedy's successor, LBJ, stepped up US military involvement in Vietnam.
 Suddenly, everyone was writing protest songs.

 Phil and his guitar were everywhere, at music gigs, at folk festivals, at political protests.
 Again, change was possible, but this time it was more like pushing a rock uphill.
 No one seemed to be paying attention.
 The Vietnam War escalated.
 Pent-up racial frustrations erupted on the streets.
 King was assassinated.
 RFK was assassinated.
 Too many martyrs.
 Political opinion polarized and hardened.
 Hatred ruled.
 The protest movement fragmented and headed off on its course of self-destruction.